What to learn from Masters?

 Nomands since 12th century.

-Focus on the strength in feelings on the basis of the struggle for survival rather than the surroundings conditions or reasons that led to it.
+Koudelka focused on the strength in feelings on the basis of the struggle for survival rather than the surrounding conditions or reasons that led to it.

-Continued to photographed "for himself" in his 20 years of exile from Czechoslovakia.
+He continued to photograph "for himself" in his 20 years of exile from Czechoslovakia.

 "I am the product of this continuous traveling."